You'll be invited to breast screening (mammogram) if you're eligible.

 - have had a mammogram in the last 6 months

-Booking if you are trans or non-binary
+Booking breast screening if you're trans or non-binary

 You can have breast screening if you: